-After the completion of a successful Pilot Program at select Canadian multi-residential buildings (September – November 2019) Snaile received the first of its kind in Canada and the only official green light sanctioning parcel deliveries to Snaile lockers by all major Canadian carriers nationally including Canpar, DHL, FedEx, Intelcom (a major Amazon carrier), Purolator and UPS.
-This means that carriers officially deliver to Snaile, their drivers know in advance direct from their head office through formal channels that they are to deliver to a Snaile locker before they even show up to a Snaile install and Snaile deliveries are marked in their internal delivery workflows much like a delivery code like “left with concierge”, eliminating liability associated with non-approved lockers.
+After the completion of a successful Pilot Program at select Canadian multi-residential buildings (September – November 2019) Snaile received the first of its kind in Canada and the only official approval to deliver to Snaile lockers by all major Canadian carriers nationally including Canpar, DHL, FedEx, Intelcom (a major Amazon carrier), Purolator and UPS.
+This means that Snaile has delivery contracts in place with most major Canadian carriers which addresses concerns such as who is liable for deliveries into lockers (Snaile participates in liability under contract), precludes delivery companies from leaving parcels laying around and ensures that carriers officially deliver to Snaile.
+Carrier drivers know in advance direct from their head office through formal channels that they are to deliver to a Snaile locker before they even show up to a Snaile install and Snaile deliveries are marked in their internal delivery workflows as “Delivered to Snaile” much like a delivery code like “left with concierge”, eliminating liability associated with non-approved lockers and ensuring carrier adoption.

 Carrier logos and their respective/unique delivery workflows are now displayed and accessed by Canadian carriers at each Snaile locker site throughout Canada.
 All other carriers such as the local flower shop or prepared meals service that do not have their logo displayed, can also make deposits via the “Other Carrier” workflow button (Snaile continues to expand its integration with other Canadian carriers and delivery services).
 Snaile assigns on-boarding specialists to each new location on the go-live date to greet carriers and walk them through a typical deposit process, introduce the smart amenity to residents and staff and to train property managers with all the tools and features the Snaile Cloud offers.

 This is the first and only official approval by Canadian carriers of automated parcel lockers in Canada for use in multi-residential applications.
 Many carriers will not deliver to non-Snaile lockers, and those drivers that do deliver to non-Snaile lockers are doing so without corporate approval which then raises the question of liability, longevity and locker deliveries being systemic.